schryer/python_course_material/day_2_shell/README.md

 Hit it again.
 You can step backwards through your command history.
 The down arrow takes your forwards in the command history.

-^-C will cancel the command you are writing, and give you a fresh prompt.
+`Ctrl-C` will cancel the command you are writing, and give you a fresh prompt.

-^-R will do a reverse-search through your command history.
+`Ctrl-R` will do a reverse-search through your command history.
 This is very useful.

 You can also review your recent commands with the `history` command.
 Just enter: